-Alison was elected a parent governor in 2014 and sits on the Staffing and Resources Committee.
+Alison was elected a parent governor in 2014 and sits on the Performance Committee.
 Alison is a marine conservationist and works at the Zoological Society of London managing the Europe Conservation Programme.

 Her 20 years of experience has taken her from negotiating the price of fish with fishers in the Brazilian Amazon to wrestling eels in the Thames Estuary.
 Fun aside, it has involved a lot of strategic thinking and planning, extensive project management including budgetary control, proposal writing, problem solving and data analysis as well as the dissemination of information.

 A key part of her role is to form effective collaborations by the use of her communication skills with partners to deliver change.

 Alison is a mother of three and fully expects still to be at the school gates in 2024.
 Beyond that, you will find Alison and her brood at the seaside - on it, in it, under it.